DjSapsan/AoE_2_DE_Lobby_Simulator/README.md

 - Join selected lobby in-game by clicking on it (works on Linux if supported by your configuration)
 - Instantly load a specific lobby by ID or player's name
 - Make names shorter
-- Fixed various flaws
+- Fixed various flaws and improved UI

-# Bugs:
+### Bugs:
 - Spectating is broken and therefore disabled
+- Potentially some crashes on Windows
 - Let me know if you encounter any crashes or bugs
 # TODO:
 - find bugs
 - add more features, completely fix spectating